 The Office of Small & Disadvantaged Business Utilization (OSDBU) and the Office of the Ombudsman handle small business compliance at the U.S. Department of Energy (DOE).
-And, each site facility and DOE contractor has a small business manager dedicated to small business compliance. (http:// www.smallbusiness.energy.gov)
+And, each site facility and DOE contractor has a small business manager dedicated to small business compliance. (http:// smallbusiness.doe.gov).